Visiting Seattle? Don’t miss these amazing museums.

 You can spend all afternoon playing the original Oregon Trail or messing around on Windows 95.
 They also have new technology showcasing virtual reality, artificial intelligence, and self-driving cars.

 We could have easily spent all day here.
 All the new and flashy tech is downstairs, but make your way upstairs to check out all the old school tech!
 Don’t forget to stop by the cold room.
 It’s crazy to think that our phones are more powerful than all the systems in this room combined.

 Local Tip: Admission is free every first Thursday of the month from 5-8 pm.

 508 Maynard Ave S, Seattle, WA 98104, map

 It’s always cool to see museums born from someone’s passion.
 Seattle Pinball Museum was created to share the games with other local collectors.
 Now it fills its walls in Chinatown from end to end with pinball machines dating back as far as 1934.
 There are over 50 games that change regularly, and after paying your entrance fee, you can play to your heart’s content.

-Pro Tip: During our visit, there were a number of schools taking field trips there, so if you do want to avoid the chaos of hundreds of kids running around, just call in to check if they have any scheduled.
+Local Tip: During our visit, there were a number of schools taking field trips there, so if you do want to avoid the chaos of hundreds of kids running around, just call in to check if they have any field trips scheduled.

-Pro Tip: First Thursdays of the month are free to all and half price on special exhibitions.
-First Fridays of the month are free to seniors and half price to special exhibitions.
+Local Tip: First Thursdays of the month are free to all and half-price on special exhibitions.
+The First Fridays of the month are free to seniors and half-price to special exhibitions.